Josh Bell Preview, Player Props: Marlins vs. Nationals

 Josh Bell At The Plate

-- In 38.1% of his games this year, Bell has driven in at least one run.
-In 11 of those games (9.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.
+- Bell has driven in a run in 46 games this year (38.7%), including 11 games with more than one RBI (9.2%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 33 of 118 games this season, and more than once 6 times.
+- He has scored in 34 of 119 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.